-When he's not busy being the behind-the-scenes honcho of the CJ-3B Bulletin Board, Doug Hoffman of Boise, Idaho has been working away for the past seven years on an extensive restoration of this nice '63 CJ-3B.
+When he wasn't busy being the behind-the-scenes honcho of the old CJ-3B Bulletin Board, Doug Hoffman of Boise, Idaho was working away for seven years on an extensive restoration of this nice '63 CJ-3B.

 Doug recalls the beginning: "This Jeep was purchased in Denver in October 2005.
 The VIN tag was gone, and it didn't have the original engine or transmission.
 The paint and trim tag was there and reads: PAINT 228, TRIM 200.
 I found the number 112307 on the frame, so that fits as it is registered as a 1963.
 Also, there was no WILLYS stamping on the grille, tailgate or hood."